Comprehensive Trails Management Plan

-The preliminary management strategies aim to improve the physical, fiscal, and social sustainability of the trail system.
+The Trails Plan aims to improve the physical, fiscal, and social sustainability of the park's trail system.
 Current park trails frequently follow fall-lines, which makes them susceptible to erosion and soil loss.
 The current system is also costly to maintain, as most of the trails the park manages were never designed or constructed but rather created by visitors.
 At some locations, visitors have different goals and motivations, leading to visitor use conflicts.
-The preliminary management strategies present several approaches to address these issues.

 Beth Wheeler Byrd